knguyen228/covid19/protocol/README-en.md

 # A Voice Protocol for Vocallect

-You are invited to participate in a voice collection research study.
+You are invited to participate in Vocallect: a voice collection research study.
 Our aim is to understand and classify the impacts that communication disorders may have on speech production.

 In this protocol, you will: